Ultramann/Numeric-Python-Intro/README.md

 So we have some intuition for one of the reasons using NumPy might give us faster code let's discuss type systems for a moment.

-Python is colloquially referred to a duck typed language, deriving from that phrase now known as the duck test, "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
+Python is colloquially referred to a duck typed language, deriving from thr phrase now known as the duck test, "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
 You might be wondering, how in the world is this saying applicable to programming, aka, what's all this quack about?
-So let's get into that.

 In Python, since it's an interpreted language, when you type the command `4 + 5` it doesn't __*know*__ what 4 and 5 are so it has to go check to see if you can add them together.
-As it turns out, you can, so Python with return `9`.
+As it turns out, you can, so Python will return `9` of type integer since that was the type of the two numbers we started with.

-This going and checking if you can perform the requested operation in real time is part of what makes Python easy to program in.
+Python is always checking if you can perform the requested operation in real time.
+And this is part of what makes Python programming a delight.
 For example, if you want to do something in a `while` loop until a list, `ex_list`, is empty you could write `while len(ex_list) >= 0`.
 However, we can use duck typing to our advantage and instead write `while ex_list`.
 This works because Python knows `while` needs a boolean, so it will silently try to interpret `ex_list` as one; luckily a list only evaluates to `False` when it is empty, which is exactly what we want!

 There is, however, a downside to duck typing.
-It incurs a time penalty, read: it can be slow sometimes.
-One of those times is when you're looping over numbers, and performing numeric operations on them.
-Even if you know you have a list only containing numbers, if you want to add 2 to every one of those numbers, you'll need to loop over the list and add 2 to every number; each time though, Python will need to manually check if it can add 2 to that element of the list. :'(
+It incurs a time penalty; read: it can be slow sometimes.
+One of those times is when you're looping over numbers and performing numeric operations on them.
+Even if you have a list only containing numbers, to add 2 to every one of those numbers you'll need to loop over the list and add 2 to every number separately.
+Each time though, Python will need to manually check if it can, is allowed to, add 2 to that element of the list.

 ```python
 >>> [i + 2 for i in [1, 2, 3, 4, 5, 6]]
 [3, 4, 5, 6, 7, 8]
 ```

-While much of the slowness in the above add 2 to all the elements of a list example can be attributed to duck typing pitfalls, we can see another aspect of the situation that is limiting is the nature of a Python list.
-Since Python lists are heterogeneous, this manual check for ability to add is actually necessary.
+While much of the slowness in the above "add 2 to all the elements of a list" example can be attributed to duck typing pitfalls, we can see another aspect of the situation as the limiting the nature of a Python list.
+Since Python lists are heterogeneous, this manual check for the ability to add a number to it's elements is actually necessary.
 Is there a different data structure, then, that could alleviate this pain point?
-I think you can guess where we're headed.

 <a name="broadcasting">
 ### Broadcasting
 </a>

 NumPy is going to be our saving grace when it comes to escaping the time expensive processing of duck checking.
-But how is it going to do that?
 As we saw above in NumPy's self description, it provides "a powerful N-dimensional array object".
 By definition, at least in the C programming language which is the language Python and NumPy are written in, an array is an ordered, and therefore, indexable group of variables of the same type.
 This sounds just like a Python list, until we get to the part about having the same type.
 Another way to put it is that arrays are homogeneous.

-It is this homogeneity that allows NumPy to run much faster that base Python.
-Consider the following intuitive extension of the above example of adding 2 to all the numbers in a list.
-If, instead, we use a NumPy array, the array will already know that all of it's elements are numbers, and so it won't need to check if it can add 2 to any of them.
+It is this homogeneity that allows NumPy to run much faster than base Python.
+Consider the following intuitive extension of the above add 2 example.
+If, instead, we use a NumPy array, the array will already know that all of it's elements are numbers -- it has to because it's homogeneous -- therefore it won't need to check if it can add 2 to any of them, it knows it can!

 In fact, in many situations, like the add 2 one above, we won't even need to write a loop to perform our operation!
 "How is possible?", you ask.
-Through the magic of the second feature of NumPy had listed above, [broadcasting](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).
+Through the magic of the second feature of NumPy listed above, [broadcasting](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

 Broadcasting, also known as vectorization, provides a way to express operations over an entire array instead of having a manually loop over every individual element.
-Lets take a look a what this looks like with our add 2 example a picture then in code.
+Let's see this applied to our add 2 example in a picture then in code.

 <div style="text-align: center"><img src="images/broadcasting.png" style="width: 600px"></div>

-Basically all NumPy does when you try to add a single number to an array is infer that you want to add it to every element of the array.
-The really cool thing this that NumPy doesn't actually make an array full of 2's.
-Instead it actually performs the exact same loop we saw above, but it does it in C instead of Python.
+All NumPy does when you try to add a single number to an array is infer that you want to add it to every individual element of the array.
+The really cool thing about this is that NumPy doesn't actually make an array full of 2s.
+Instead it actually performs the exact same loop we saw above, but it does it behind the scenes in C instead of Python.

-We can see an equivalence of these two interpretations in the following code block.
-Note, the first one is actually faster because we don't have to move between copies of 2.
+We can see an equivalence of these two interpretations in the following code block. **Note:** The first one is actually faster because we don't have to move between copies of 2.

 ```python
 >>> np.array([1, 2, 3, 4, 5, 6]) + 2